Tokunaga-X/Project-Modify-agent/README.md

-# Code AI Service
+# Grok Refactor Service

-A Node.js backend service that processes code using OpenAI's API.
-This service allows users to submit code and get AI-powered improvements, documentation, or test cases in return.
+A minimal Node.js backend that sends code snippets to xAI Grok for refactoring or annotation and returns the AI response.

 ## Features

-- Process code with AI-powered improvements
-- Add documentation and comments
+- Accept raw source code and optional instructions
-- Generate test cases
-- Refactor and optimize code
+- Call Grok and stream back the refactored code snippet
-- RESTful API for easy integration
+- RESTful API that is easy to script or automate
-- Error handling and input validation
+- Centralized error handling and input validation

 ## Prerequisites

 - Node.js (v14 or higher)
 - npm (v6 or higher)
-- OpenAI API key
+- xAI Grok API key

 ## Installation